walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     When prompted, enter the password **demo!pass123**.
 At the *Do you want to continue?* prompt, type **Y** and press **Enter**.

-    **Note:** You may need to open the clipboard panel on the left-hand edge of the Bastion window, paste the command, and then paste into the VM.
+    **Note**: You may need to open the clipboard panel on the left-hand edge of the Bastion window, paste the command, and then paste into the VM.

     ![Screenshot showing the Azure VM Agent install experience on Ubuntu.](images/Exercise3/ubuntu-agent-1.png)